-Note: Additional appearance fee shall be payable @ Rs 10,000/- per year after the expiry of first three years, however, the total appearance fee payable for the entire matter shall not exceed a sum equivalent to three times the initial appearance fee payable.
+Note 1: Additional appearance fee shall be payable upto Rs 10,000/- per year after the expiry of first three years, however, the total appearance fee payable for the entire matter shall not exceed a sum equivalent to twice the initial appearance fee payable.

+Note 2: In case a matter is not covered by any of the aforesaid categories the Society may fix a fee that is payable for any of the equivalent categories.